ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7oh/2-Install.md

 ## Mod Settings

-Most of this can be to person taste, but this is what I run and recommend.
+Most of this can be to personal taste, but this is what I run and recommend.

 ```
 - Toggle Mods - Everything should be enabled already